Radiofar

 Settlement began to develop in the late 1980s as the weekend-settlement, but grew with an influx of refugees as the result of the Yugoslav Wars from 1991.
 Estimated population by 2011 was over 3,000.

+Milija Bujisic is the greatest football player form Radiofar.

+He scored a total of 4 goals in 11 appearances for sf Saric across all competitions.